osuosl/fenestra/README.rst

 Fenestra
 ========

-A dashboard for the OSU Open Source Lab, based on the Dashing dashboard by Shopify.
-Check out http://shopify.github.com/dashing for more information.
+A dashboard for the OSU Open Source Lab, based on the Smashing dashboard.
+Check out https://github.com/SmashingDashboard/smashing for more information.

 This dashboard includes module for displaying OSL datacenter, FTP and social data.
 It will eventually include a touch interface to the API, allowing for control of the displayed dashboard via a web or Android app.

 Setup
 -----

 Fenestra uses bower to handle JS dependencies, install bower and use it by running:

 .. code::